SuleimanFarah/sunpy/GSOC/2013/GSoC-2013-Organization-Application.md

 We also hope to use this opportunity for our potential summer student to be introduced to astronomy and solar physics, while contributing code to a project that will help solar physicists around the world.

 [7]: http://www.e-callisto.org/

 ### What is the URL for your Ideas list?

 [[GSoC 2013 Ideas]]

 ### What is the main development mailing list for your organization?

 [SunPy-Dev](https://groups.google.com/forum/#!forum/sunpy-dev)

 ### What is the main IRC channel for your organization?

 \#sunpy on Freenode.net

 ### What criteria did you use to select your mentors for this year's program?
-Please be as specific as possible.
+Please be as specific as possible

 Each idea proposed has two mentors linked with it.
 These mentors are experts in the given subject area and they are active developers in Sunpy.
 Though not all are expert Python programmers, the SunPy community will be available to support Python questions.
 Also, we have established links with webservice developers from solar and heliosphere data archives in Europe and USA, who will participate in the discussions aimed to help us implement the access to their services.
 All mentors are experienced users of solar data, with expertise in data acquisition, analysis or both.